 Barriers to participation were larger in number and more disparate.
 Their influence also appears to relate to the research design and to individual circumstances.
 For example, patients had stated treatment preferences or a current stable state of health, both of which might be disrupted by research involving a change to treatment.
 In patients with HIV or mental illness, research participation could be seen as threatening to self-identity or other’s perception of them.
 Distrust of research was reported and was often culturally-specific, being reported most often in minority and ‘low power’ population groups.
 Practical difficulties associated with research were related to individuals’ circumstances, such as the impact of research on transport costs, childcare or paid work: the impact of these factors on participation will vary considerably across the population.
 Many stated barriers were specific to trial-based research, with expressed dislike of randomisation, uncertainty and possible treatment change.

-It was notable that social influences – the effects of family, the doctor and other people seen as important – could act either as a barrier or a facilitator for a person deciding whether to participate in health research.

 Determinants and their links to the Theoretical Domains Framework

-The identified barriers and facilitators from the 22 systematic reviews each link to at least one TDF domain although there is a clustering on knowledge, social influences, optimism (or pessimism), goals and beliefs about consequences.
+The identified barriers and facilitators from the 26 systematic reviews each link to at least one TDF domain although there is a clustering on knowledge, social influences, optimism (or pessimism), goals and beliefs about consequences (see Table 2).
 Each of these domains was then mapped to the overarching constructs outlined in the COM-B model.
 Among the inductively identified facilitators of research participation the three most common included: personal benefit; altruism; trust.
-Personal benefit and altruism map to different facets of the Motivation component of the COM-B model; whilst trust mapped to the Opportunity component.
-The other facilitators all map to Motivation or Opportunities; only in one case (Knowledge: psychological capability) does an identified facilitator of research participation map onto a Capability component.
+All the facilitators including the three most common, map to different facets of the Motivation component of the COM-B model. .

-Among the 11 inductively identified barriers all are linked to Motivation (both reflective and automatic), with three additionally linked to Opportunities.
-One barrier was linked to Physical Capabilities (see Table 2).
+Among the 11 inductively identified barriers all are linked to Motivation facets (both reflective and automatic), with two also linked to Opportunities.
+One barrier was linked to Physical Capabilities.
+The two factors that could operate either as facilitators or barriers, (other people’s influence; information quality and participant knowledge) were mapped to Motivation and Opportunity components, respectively.

 Reported reasons for/against research participation and links to empirical recruitment research